-A choreopoem is a choreographed series of poems that integrates performance poetry, dance, music, song, live art, and, if you do it Monica's way, parkour, yoga, memes, spells, and occasionally call-and-response.
+A choreopoem is a choreographed series of poems that integrates performance poetry, dance, music, song, live art, and, if you do it Monica's way, parkour, yoga, memes, spells, video clips, sound bytes, and more.
 The term was coined by Ntozake Shange in 1975, with her choreopoem, For colored girls who have considered suicide / when the rainbow is enuf.

 (Rest in Power, Queen Shange.
 We miss you and thank you for every trail you've blazed.)

 The genre focuses on blending different art media on stage to articulate a complex or emotional experience.
 It shies away from traditional drama narrative, and instead utilizes poetry to highlight separate "rooms" of thought that all relate to a central theme.